awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FastDDL.md

 $ aws rds describe-db-clusters --db-cluster-identifier tpch100g \
-  --query '*[].[DBClusterParameterGroup]' --output text lab-mode-enabled-56
+  --query '*[].[DBClusterParameterGroup]' --output text lab-mode-enabled-57

 $ aws rds describe-db-cluster-parameters \
-  --db-cluster-parameter-group-name lab-mode-enabled-56 \
+  --db-cluster-parameter-group-name lab-mode-enabled-57 \
     --query '*[*].{ParameterName:ParameterName,ParameterValue:ParameterValue}' \
       --output text | grep aurora_lab_mode
 aurora_lab_mode 1
 ```

  The following example shows the remaining steps after the parameter group change takes effect\.
-It tests the `aurora_lab_mode` setting to make sure that the cluster can use fast DDL\.
+It tests the `aurora_lab_mode` setting to make sure that the cluster can use Fast DDL\.
 Then it runs `ALTER TABLE` statements to add columns to the end of another large table\.
 This time, the statements finish very quickly\.

 ```
 mysql> select @@aurora_lab_mode;